Promsvyazbank: Sanctions and Ukraine crisis

 Due to the transformation of Promsvyazbank into a "defense" bank, the Russian authorities had concerns about US sanctions.
 A number of steps have been taken to protect customers and the bank's management.
 Customers were asked to sell or withdraw foreign securities, and convert or withdraw dollar deposits.
 The composition of the bank's board was classified, Petr Fradkov is the "sole executive body".
-(He said that he was not afraid of personal sanctions).
+(He said that he was not afraid of personal sanctions.)

 On February 21, 2022, Russian President Vladimir Putin signed a decree declaring the Luhansk People's Republic and Donetsk People's Republic independent from Ukraine.
 This prompted several countries to ready and impose economic sanctions on companies and individuals deemed close to the Russian government.
 On February 22, 2022, British Prime Minister Boris Johnson announced sanctions against five banks, including Promsvyazbank.
 United States President Joe Biden also imposed sanctions against multiple Russian individuals and companies, including Promsvyazbank.
 The Canadian Prime Minister Justin Trudeau has also announced he was moving to impose sanctions as well.
 In addition, the bank has been sanctioned by New Zealand.

+Vote buying in Moldova

+On 24 October 2024, the head of the Moldovan Police, Viorel Cernăuțeanu, stated that 39 million dollars since September, 15 million that month and 24 million in October, had been transferred to over 138,000 people in Moldova through Promsvyazbank, banned in the country, in order to "corrupt" the Moldovan electorate.
+The number of people that had benefited from this system would be much greater according to him, as these people would have received money not only for themselves but also for members of their family.
+As he stated, this system would have started in late spring, and was carried out through applications that people downloaded with instructions from interactive chatbots on Telegram.
+This would allow them to enter the system and benefit from transfers from Promsvyazbank.
+Cernăuțeanu stated that in October up until that moment, Moldovan police had documented and stopped the activity of such bots in 97 Telegram groups.

+This happened in the context of the first round of the 2024 Moldovan presidential election, in which President of Moldova and pro-European candidate Maia Sandu did not obtain an outright majority of votes; and in that of the 2024 Moldovan European Union membership constitutional referendum, which narrowly passed with slightly over 50% of votes.
+Sandu had stated following the two votes that Moldova had experienced an unprecedented attack by "criminal groups, together with foreign forces" which had sought to buy 300,000 votes.

+In 2025, in the context of the Moldovan parliamentary election that year, an undercover BBC World Service reporter was promised 3,000 Moldovan lei (US$170, £125) a month, sent from Promsvyazbank, to post false allegations of government misdeeds on TikTok and Facebook using ChatGPT in the run-up to the election.